 The Society periodically publishes a Newsletter which includes a record of society business and field meetings as well as articles and shorter notes of topical interest.
 It also publishes the Bulletin which includes longer articles and reports of local wildlife research, and other papers of more scientific interest.
 To see current and past publications click on the articles link on the right.

 New members are always welcome.
 Membership is available to anyone with an interest in the wildlife of Carmarthenshire, in particular, the Llanelli area, but you don’t have to live in Carmarthenshire to be a member.

 - Institutional £12.00

-Due to the Covid situation, future indoor meetings are likely to be held remotely via Zoom until further notice.
+Due to the Covid situation, future indoor meetings will be held remotely via Zoom until further notice.
 Please regularly visit the Llanelli Naturalists website to determine the current situation.